-- 10. understand financial calculations and risk explain the time value of money and the main types of risk
+explain the concept of know your client and suitability reports understand financial calculations and risk explain the time value of money and the main types of risk explain the following concepts:

-- 11. understand the key features of the main investment theories describe the following:
+11. understand the key features of the main investment theories describe the following:

-- portfolio theory, diversification and hedging

-- behavioural finance

-- 12. understand the context of investment and tax planning and performance monitoring describe the following:

-- portfolio construction, performance and review

-- wraps and other platforms

-- management style and charges

-- 13. understand the legal concepts relevant to financial advice
+- · portfolio theory, diversification and hedging - · behavioural finance - 12. understand the context of investment and tax planning and performance monitoring describe the following: - · portfolio construction, performance and review - · wraps and other platforms - · management style and charges - 13. understand the legal concepts relevant to financial advice describe the following:

-- explain the following concepts:

 - legal persons and power of attorney

-- property ownership
+- · property ownership

 - insolvency and bankruptcy

-- describe the following:

-- contract law and agency

-- wills and intestacy

-- the main types of trusts and their uses and their creation and administration

-- 14. understand the concept and practice of pension transfers

-describe the concept of a pension transfer and the role of regulation in relation to pension explain the following:
+- contract law and agency - wills and intestacy - · the main types of trusts and their uses and their creation and administration - 14. understand the concept and practice of pension transfers describe the concept of a pension transfer and the role of regulation in relation to pension explain the following:

-- · the administrative requirements and procedures surrounding pension transfers - the roles and responsibilities of those involved in pension transfer issues - · the calculation of transfer values - the concept of transfer incentives and the related legal requirements analyse the advantages and disadvantages (including scams) of pension transfers and the implications for all parties of pension transfers and the implications for all parties explain the impact of recent developments
+- the administrative requirements and procedures surrounding pension transfers - · the roles and responsibilities of those involved in pension transfer issues - · the calculation of transfer values - · the concept of transfer incentives and the related legal requirements analyse the advantages and disadvantages (including scams) of pension transfers and the implications for all parties of pension transfers and the implications for all parties explain the impact of recent developments